PoinT GOResearch

 Dip Variations: Maximizing Chest and Tricep Strength

-Ring dips, weighted dips, bench dips: muscle activation patterns and programming by variation.
+Ring dips, weighted dips, bench dips: complete EMG analysis, technique breakdown, and programming by variation for chest and tricep strength development.

 Dip Variations: Maximizing Chest and Tricep Strength